-A touch screen compatible MacBook Air does exist, sort of
+You can now get an AirBar and get a touch screen on your MacBook Air

 Why only the MacBook Air?

 The AirBar connects to the bottom of your computer screen using magnets and measures 13.3 inches long.
 It needs about 17 mm of non-screen space in order to work.
 So, the current AirBar only fits the MacBook Air.
-According to the company's press release, compatibility with other MacBook models is in the works for 2017.
+According to the company's press release, compatibility with other MacBook models is in the works for later this year.

 Yeah, but why would I want it?